Citi/scaler/docs/source/tutorials/features.rst

    2732886|sd-1e7d-dfba|345+    0.0%  111.5m  0.0% 112.8m 1000    0      0 0.8ms 100 |

-* scheduler section is showing how much resources the scheduler used
+* `scheduler` section shows the scheduler's resource usage
-* task_manager section shows count for each task status
+* `task_manager` section shows the status of tasks
-* scheduler_sent section shows count for each type of messages scheduler sent
+* `scheduler_sent` section counts the number of each type of message sent by the scheduler
-* scheduler_received section shows count for each type of messages scheduler received
+* `scheduler_received` section counts the number of each type of message received by the scheduler
-* object_id_to_tasks section shows task count for each object used
-* worker section shows worker details, you can use shortcuts to sort by columns, the char * on column header show which column is sorted right now
+* `worker` section shows worker details, you can use shortcuts to sort by columns, and the * in the column header shows which column is being used for sorting

-  * agt_cpu/agt_rss means cpu/memory usage of worker agent
+  * `agt_cpu/agt_rss` means cpu/memory usage of the worker agent
-  * cpu/rss means cpu/memory usage of worker
+  * `cpu/rss` means cpu/memory usage of the worker
-  * free means number of free task slots for this worker
+  * `free` means number of free task slots for the worker
-  * sent means how many tasks scheduler sent to the worker
+  * `sent` means how many tasks scheduler sent to the worker
-  * queued means how many tasks worker received and queued
+  * `queued` means how many tasks worker received and enqueued
-  * lag means the latency between scheduler and worker
+  * `lag` means the latency between scheduler and the worker
+  * `ITL` means is debug information

+    * `I` means processor initialized
-  * ITL means debug bits information, I means processor initialized, T means have a task or not, L means task lock
+    * `T` means have a task or not
+    * `L` means task lock

 Task Profiling
 --------------

-To get the execution time of a task, submit it with profiling turned on. ``.result()`` needs to be called on the Future first so that execution is complete.
+To get the execution time of a task, submit it with profiling turned on.

+We need to call ``fut.result()`` to ensure that the task has been completed.

 .. code:: python